Support roadmap for the Microsoft Build of OpenJDK

-Users of Microsoft Build of OpenJDK, including LTS and non-LTS releases are welcome to raise issues, provide feedback, and start discussions at github.com/microsoft/openjdk.
+For all other scenarios, users of Microsoft Build of OpenJDK, including LTS and non-LTS releases are welcome to raise issues, provide feedback, and start discussions at github.com/microsoft/openjdk.

 Release and servicing roadmap

 The OpenJDK project releases new versions of Java every 6 months.
 Vendors of OpenJDK binaries provide different support timelines for different versions of OpenJDK.
 Microsoft's support timeline for LTS releases of this build are described below.
-Microsoft Build of OpenJDK support follows Microsoft's Modern Lifecycle Policy.

 The following table shows the support roadmap for the existing LTS releases of Microsoft Build of OpenJDK.